J-992/J-992/README.md

+## Hi, I'm jaffer

-## Hi, i'm a Mechanical Engineering student @ the University of Waterloo!
+i'm a Mechanical Engineering student @ the University of Waterloo!
 This profile showcases a bunch of projects (a lot of which are currently private until completion).

 <!--
 **J-992/J-992** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.